dominicko1234/NASA_CEA_application/readme.md

 # Application of NASA CEA python

-This program uses the python interface of NASA CEA to help determine the following parameters for LURA's (Leeds University Rocketry Association) 2026-2027 engine.
+This program uses the python interface of NASA CEA to help determine the following parameters for a rocket engine.

 Parameters: